Super-Protocol/docs/docs/cli/commands/providers/update.md

 sidebar_label: "update"
 ---

-Updates the current provider using a provider info JSON file.

-Provider Tools creates a provider info JSON file in [Step 4 of the Providers and Offers] guide.
+Updates information about a provider.

-**Important:** This command requires SPCTL with the [provider configuration file](/cli/#configure-spctl-for-providers).
+**Important:** This command requires SPCTL with a [provider configuration file](/cli/#configure-spctl-for-providers).

 ## Syntax